The updated IUCN Red List of Ecosystems Guidelines provides enhanced global standards for ecosystem risk assessment

 Global Initiative to assess Coral Reefs

-IUCN has launched an ambitious new initiative to assess the risk of collapse of the world’s photic coral reef ecosystems using the IUCN Red List of Ecosystems (RLE) - the global standard for evaluating ecosystem health and collapse risk.
+IUCN has launched an ambitious, first of its kind initiative to assess the risk of collapse of the world’s photic coral reef ecosystems using the IUCN Red List of Ecosystems (RLE) - the global standard for evaluating ecosystem health and collapse risk.

 This global effort builds upon the successful Western Indian Ocean (WIO) regional assessment led by CORDIO East Africa, which revealed that coral reefs in the region face high levels of vulnerability; see Obura et al. (2022).
-The new initiative will expand this work to all marine ecoregions where photic coral reefs occur, providing the first truly global picture of reef ecosystem status.
+The new initiative will expand this work to all marine ecoregions where photic coral reefs occur, providing a global picture of reef ecosystem status.

 Objectives

-- Assess all global photic coral reef ecosystems using RLE criteria
+- Assess the risk of collapse of all global photic coral reef ecosystems using the Red List of Ecosystems.

 - Identify the major ecological, functional, and spatial drivers of reef ecosystem decline

-- Build regional capacity through the Global Coral Reef Monitoring Network (GCRMN) nodes and local expert networks
+- Build regional capacity to undertake RLE assessments through the Global Coral Reef Monitoring Network (GCRMN) nodes and local expert networks

-- Produce a globally consistent dataset to inform conservation planning, climate negotiations, and biodiversity policy
+- Produce a globally consistent assessment to inform conservation planning, climate negotiations, and biodiversity policy

 - Synthesize regional assessments into a Global Coral Reef Ecosystem Red List